ojonimi177/Ugbo-AI/README.md

 # Ugbo-AI
+Voice Farming Help
-An AI voice agent that helps farmers with farming advice
+A voice-based AI system that helps Nigerian farmers with farming advice via phone calls in their native language.